 Pre-Touch-Up Considerations

-Before heading in for your touch-up appointment, there are several steps you should take to ensure the best possible outcome:
+Before booking your touch-up appointment, there are a few things to consider to ensure the best possible results:

-Consultation: Contact your permanent makeup artist to discuss any changes you wish to make or concerns regarding your current eyeliner tattoo.
+- Consultation: Speak with your technician to discuss any changes you want or concerns about your current eyeliner tattoo.

-Skin Care: As with your initial procedure, you should avoid certain activities and products that may affect your skin’s condition, such as direct sun exposure, swimming, retinol or other harsh skin treatments near the eyes.
+- Skin Care: In the days before your touch-up, avoid activities and products that could affect your skin, such as sun exposure, swimming, or harsh skincare treatments like retinol near the eyes.

 Aftercare For Your Touch-Up